-Plaintiffs argue that they may "forego exhausting administrative remedies that are either futile or inadequate . . . or when agency action exceeds statutory authorization."
-Compl. $\P$ 6.
-They also state that they have exhausted administrative remedies "in that plaintiff(s) has/have [sic] written numerous requests for documents and authorities which require responses from the IRS.
-The
+The Plaintiff argues that he may "forego exhausting administrative remedies that are either futile or inadequate . . . or when agency action exceeds statutory authorization."
+Compl. \P 6.
+He also states that he has exhausted administrative remedies

-IRS has failed and/or refused to respond or has responded with frivolous responses.
-Requiring plaintiff(s) [sic] to again pursue administrative remedies would amount to nothing more than futile reexhaustion."
-Compl. ¶ 9.
-However, Plaintiffs' contact with the IRS was not in conformity with § 301.7433-1(e), and, therefore, does not meet the administrative exhaustion requirements.
-Despite their repeated contact, the regulation is clear on the proper procedure to notify the IRS of a dispute.
+Compl. ¶ 7.
+However, the Plaintiff's contact with the IRS was not in conformity with § 301.7433-1(e), and, therefore, does not meet the administrative exhaustion requirements.
+Despite his repeated contact, the regulation is clear on the proper procedure to notify the IRS of a dispute.
 See 26 C.F.R. § 301.7433-1(e); see also id. § 301.7433-1(d) (section entitled "No civil action in federal district court prior to filing an administrative claim").